Personnel Today Awards 2017: Award for Managing Change

 The benchmarking tool OHI was introduced to gain insight into operations and strategy, leadership, and employee knowledge of the company’s strategic direction.

-Based on what staff asked for, a group-wide employee value proposition (EVP) was introduced, a colleague journey covering every stage of the employee’s career.
+Based on what staff asked for, ODEON developed a group-wide employee value proposition (EVP), with a colleague journey covering every stage of the employee’s career.

 A new careers website was launched, plus leadership programmes and an induction board game to test colleague knowledge.
 Reward and recognition schemes were refreshed with scratchcards as well as non-financial rewards.
 A month was dedicated to sharing knowledge to help improve performance across Europe, an initiative called Sharetember.